By Teachers, For Teachers

 However, CCSS has garnered criticism across the country, from teachers, activists and parents.
 The Republican National Committee recently denounced CCSS as a “nationwide straightjacket on academic freedom”.

-TeachHUB wanted to hear from teachers, the practitioners who have to live and breathe these new standards, so we asked two of our contributors to share their thoughts on Common Core.
+TeachHUB wanted to hear from teachers, the practitioners who have to live and breathe these new standards, so we asked two of our contributors to share their thoughts on the Common Core State Standards.
 One is excited, and describes the initiative as ‘revolutionary’.
 The other admits that there is a steep learning curve for teachers, but is hopeful that the new standards will ultimately help teachers engage students in a new and exciting way.

 Read on for their thoughts and, when you’re done, share your thoughts with us.
 We want to hear from you.